 Emissions

-Emissions to air from this source category include odours.
-Also, small amounts of ammonia are produced.
-These are considered in this chapter.
+Car and building fires

-Emissions from fires obviously also include emissions of particulates, possibly heavy metals and main pollutants like NOx, SO2, CO and non-methane volatile organic compounds (NMVOC).
+Emissions from fires include emissions of particulates, possibly heavy metals and main pollutants like NOx, SO2, CO, non-methane volatile organic compounds (NMVOC), dioxins and other HAP, depending on the type of material burned.
+This chapter is proposing a methodology to estimate particulate (TSP, PM10, PM2.5) and PCDD/F emissions.

 Controls